 By Jim Rittenhouse, CPA, CVA, MAFF, Shareholder

-This single question can elicit a full range of emotions without even pursuing the answer.
-Very few businesses are exactly alike, and often the details of privately-held businesses being sold are not made public.
+This single question can elicit a full range of emotions before even beginning to answer the question.
+Very few businesses are exactly alike, and often the details of privately-held businesses being sold are not public.

-Publicly-held businesses whose stock is actively traded are provided daily information as to their value, however, privately-held businesses do not share the same fact pattern which is why this question should not be carelessly answered.
+Publicly-held businesses whose stock is actively traded are provided daily information as to their value, however, privately-held businesses do not share the same fact pattern, which is why this question should not be answered carelessly.